THIS IS THE ONLY TV GUIDE YOU NEED

 What kind of viewer you are and how you use your TV will help you choose a TV to work well for everyday needs.
 If you’re only a casual evening TV user, a modest-sized TV without all the extra features will be sufficient.
 Still, a larger screen with Smart TV capabilities will be a better option for people who like browsing the internet or gaming.

-If you need a TV as a shopfront display panel or you’re a movie buff, a screen with the best possible picture and sound will enhance the viewing experience and have a greater impact.
+If you need a TV as a shopfront display panel or are a movie buff, a screen with the best possible picture and sound will enhance the viewing experience and have a more significant impact.
 How you use your TV will also dictate the inputs you need — this leads us to point number 5.

-USB Ports are more common on TV’s now as they are great for viewing family photos, movies, and can also be used to connect to external hard drives.
-Be careful with TV’s that don’t have certain outputs since it can mean you can’t purchase accessories like Apple TV or use other external devices with your TV.
+USB Ports are more common on TVs now as they are great for viewing family photos and movies and can also be used to connect to external hard drives.
+Be careful with TVs that don’t have certain outputs, since it can mean you can’t purchase accessories like Apple TV or use other external devices with your TV.

-LED TV’s use liquid crystal displays with LED’s (Light Emitting Diodes) to produce an image on the screen.
-LED’s are brighter, use much less energy and create clearer pictures with better control of colour and contrast.
+- LED TVs — Use liquid crystal displays with LEDs (Light Emitting Diodes) to produce an image on the screen.
+LEDs are brighter, use much less energy and create clearer pictures with better control of colour and contrast.